Burns cause varying degrees of pain, blisters, swelling, and skin loss.

 Physical and occupational therapy are needed.

-Depression Depression A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more is treated.
+Depression Depression Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more is treated.
 Because severe burns take a long time to heal and can cause disfigurement, people can become depressed.
 Depression often can be relieved with drugs, psychotherapy, or both.

 Drugs Mentioned In This Article